barsoom/devbook/styleguide/react/README.md

 This is to avoid confusing behavior or memory leaks.
 Even if we think a component may never be unmounted, things can change.

 jQuery's namespaced listeners can make this easier.
+The namespace should match the component name and be globally unique.
+We don't want to unbind someone else's listeners.

 Example: